bdittmer-godaddy/if/README.md

+				if the player is carrying the Snowman Clue: if the player is carrying the Reindeer Clue: if the player is carrying the Key Clue: if SHOWCHEST is 0:
+								increase SHOWCHEST by 1;
-				if the player is carrying the Snowman Clue: if the player is carrying the Reindeer Clue: if the player is carrying the Key Clue: say "As you pick up the last clue, they all start to glow.
-They float up in the air in front of you and form a map.
-It is a picture of the house showing the location of a chest.".
+								say "As you pick up the last clue, they all start to glow.
+They float up in the air in front of you, there's a big flash and the clues disappear and a Strange Ornage Chest appears.";
+								move the Strange Ornate Chest to the player;
+								remove the Snowflake Clue from play;
+								remove the Tree Clue from play;
+								remove the CandyCane Clue from play;
+								remove the Snowman Clue from play;
+								remove the Reindeer Clue from play;
+								remove the Key Clue from play.
 								[end the story.]

+[

+]